dalitun/applications/bundle-trusty-mail/README_EN.md

 ~~~
 Make a refresh on the url http://floatingIP/.

-If you want to change rainloop configurations:
+If you want to change rainloop configuration:
  Access to (http://yourDomainaName , https://yourDomainaName
    or http://floatingIP)/?admin" with web browser on Client,then login with a user and password for initial login, user is "admin" and password is "12345".